cdig/svga/README.md

 # SVG Activity Components
 A framework for making activities/animations with SVGs.
-If looking to build an SVG Activity, please look at the [SVG-Activity-Starter](https://github.com/cdig/svg-activity-starter)
+If looking to build an SVG Activity, please look at the [SVG Activity Starter](https://github.com/cdig/svg-activity-starter)

 ### Table of Contents
 - [Overview](#overview)
 - [Getting Started](#getting-started)
   - [Adding in HTML](#adding-in-html)

 - [Making an Activity](#making-an-activity)
   - [Symbol Definition](#symbol-definition)